kokke/tiny-regex-c/README.md

 For more usage examples I encourage you to look at the code in the `tests`-folder.

 ### TODO
-- Fix the implementation of inverted character classes - patches are welcome, wink wink :D
+- Fix the implementation of inverted character classes.
 - Fix implementation of branches (`|`), and see if that can lead us closer to groups as well, e.g. `(a|b)+`.
 - Add `example.c` that demonstrates usage.
 - Add `tests/test_perf.c` for performance and time measurements.